JasonDGian/z83-project/hardware.md

 ---

 ## 📍 Storage.
-This is the 'hard disk' on the device.
+This is the main storage on the device.
 Extremely small in size but packs 64GB capacity.

 <table>
       <tr>